-The Borough Council has also secured £73,609 from S106 agreements in 2021/22 and within the same period £10,548 of S106 funds have been received.
-As at 1 April 2022 there is currently a total of £536,708 available for open space, biodiversity mitigation and other non-transport related infrastructure and £497,551 available for transport infrastructure.
-At 31 March 2022, the Borough Council has committed £516,085 of S106 funds to projects, £90,000 of which was committed during 2021/22. £34,916 of S106 funds was spent during the monitoring period.
+The Council has also secured £23,550 from S106 agreements during this monitoring period, and within the same period £64,590 of S106 funds have been received.
+At the 1 April 2023 there is currently a total of £646,161 available for open space, biodiversity mitigation and other non-transport related infrastructure and £468,935 available for transport infrastructure (some of these funds must be spent in a specific location or on a specific project as detailed in this report).
+At 31 March 2023, the Council has committed £255,000 of S106 funds to projects, all of which was committed during this monitoring period of 2022/23.
+There are further S106 funds in the process of being committed to revised projects including for sports pavilion improvements through the Council's budget setting process which will conclude shortly. £155,816 of S106 funds was spent during the monitoring period.
 Other obligations have also been secured as explained in this report.